Overview: What are cardiac arrhythmias?

 - Healthy diet: eat five hands full of fruits and vegetables every day.
 Also make sure to drink enough.
 Sweets, fatty foods and meat should only be put on the table in moderation.

-- Avoid constant stress: Constant stress has a negative effect on health.
+- Avoid constant stress: Constant stress has a negative effect on your health.
 Make sure you balance your workout on a regular basis.
 Try methods that help you relax, such as autogenic training, progressive muscle relaxation or meditation.
 And make sure you have enough time for your family and hobbies.

 Course and prognosis (cardiac arrhythmias)